Yaakov Kamenetsky

 Yaakov Kamenetsky (February 28, 1891 – March 10, 1986), was a prominent rabbi, rosh yeshiva, posek and Talmudist in the post-World War II American Jewish community.

 Biography

-Yaakov Kamenetsky was born at a folwark called Kalyskovka owned by his grandfather Samuel-Hirsh Kamenetsky, Russia, in 1891.
-Shortly afterwards his family moved to the village of Dolhinov where he grew up.
-He studied in Minsk and then for 21 years in Slabodka yeshiva under Rabbi Nosson Tzvi Finkel.
-It was there that he met his lifelong friend Rabbi Aharon Kotler, who later founded the Lakewood yeshiva.
-His younger cousin, Rabbi Yaakov Yitzchak Ruderman, also grew up in Dolhinov.
+Kamenetsky was born at a folwark (farming estate) called Kalyskovka owned by his grandfather Samuel-Hirsh Kamenetsky, Russia, in 1891.

-Kamenetsky was appointed rabbi of Tzitavyan in 1926 and moved to North America in 1937, where he initially took rabbinical positions in Seattle and then (from 1938-1945) Toronto.
-From 1948 to 1968 he headed Mesivta Torah Vodaath in Brooklyn, New York.
+Kamenetsky became rabbi of Tzitavyan in 1926 and moved to North America in 1937, where he initially took rabbinical positions in Seattle and then (from 1938 to 1945) Toronto.
+From 1948 to 1968 he headed Mesivta Torah Vodaath in Brooklyn, New York City.
 After leaving the yeshiva he moved to Monsey, New York, where he focused on publishing his books.
-Along with Rabbi Moshe Feinstein, Reb Yaakov (as he was affectionately called) led American Jewry in issues of halachic and spiritual guidance until 1986, when both men died.

-He was renowned as "Chakima D'Yehudai", the wise man of the Jews.
-Aside from his extensive Torah scholarship, he was known for his ever-present warm smile and his expertise in Hebrew grammar.
-He was an advocate for English-language sefarim, even commenting that quality English-language sefarim will be used by Jews in the Messianic era as, like Yiddish in its time, "today English has become a language of Torah."
+He was an expert in Hebrew grammar and an advocate for English-language Jewish religious books and said that "today English has become a language of Torah."